OpenICT-Hanze/OpenICT-Checkin-Docs/docs/source/tests.rst

 ===================================
 .. tests:

 To ensure the application works, the team had written many checks that will automatically be tested during github merges, pulls and transfers.
-For an accrate view of the current tests, one should go to the "tests" folder in the github page.
+For an acurate view of the current tests, one should go to the "tests" folder in the github page.

 Also, pulling up a random commit should show the tests being run and (hopefully) succesfully being completed.